 Adaptive Brick Size (Daily Basis)

 The LogikDynamicRange has the ability to dynamically determine the appropriate min and max brick size to best adapt to market conditions.
 The unique algorithm constantly monitors market data on a tick by tick basis to self tune the brick size throughout the day.
-At the beginning of each new day the computed brick size is automatically implemented to the chart.
 An indicator (below) is include for this computation.